BinaryMoon/ninja-sparks/collections/_posts/2026/2026-06-01-issue-36-pokemon-audiomass-aha.md

 ---
 title: The Week Everything Clicked
 date: 2026-06-01
+related:
+  - Looking Back at 2025
+  - A Game Update, a Drawing Tool, and PicoCAD 2
+  - Bulk Photo Tools and Behind the Scenes
+  - Retro Game Making, and Custom TCGs
+  - Creative Tools, Then and Now
+  - Screens, Paper, and the Games I Love
+keywords:
+  - game
+  - brain create aha moment
+  - week
+  - year
+  - social media
 ---
 I feel like I say this every other issue, but I've spent the last week on half term holiday, which means my son has been off school and I've been doing Pokemon-related things with him.
 We've been playing card games, went to a [National Trust Pokemon trail](https://www.nationaltrust.org.uk/visit/whats-on/pokemon), played Pokemon Go, and visited card shops.
 Pretty much anything you can think of related to those collectible cards, and we've done it.
 It's been fun, exhausting, and I now know far more about Pokemon than I ever imagined I would.

 Besides that, I've been working on [Brush Ninja](https://brush.ninja/), mostly fixing bugs and improving speed and stability.
 I've also been working on [the galleries](https://brush.ninja/gallery/) for the website, especially the [emoji art](https://brush.ninja/gallery/emoji-art/) and [Code Ninja](https://brush.ninja/gallery/2d-code/) galleries.